-- When you purchase hosting you can get your domain for free and it’s automatically added to your blog
+When you purchase hosting you can get your domain for free and it’s automatically added to your blog

-- You install easy-to-use Plugins to your blog to add functionality rather than messing around with HTML
+> - You install easy-to-use Plugins to your blog to add functionality rather than messing around with HTML

-- You can easily boost your SEO and rank higher in Google
+> - You can easily boost your SEO and rank higher in Google

-- It’s the best platform if you’re working towards having a successful blog.
+> - It’s the best platform if you’re working towards having a successful blog.

-I highly recommend going with WordPress, as you can make your blog a stunning website, rather than “just a blog”.
+> I highly recommend creating your blog with WordPress, as you can make your blog a stunning website, rather than “just a blog”.
 You will be able to run your own business and make money with your blog.
 Blog Pixie is on WordPress and it’s the best investment I’ve made.
 I now have a beautiful, interactive website (and you can too)!

-When you’re just starting out there are some blogging terms that may seem a bit confusing, so I’ll try and make it easy for you:
+> When you’re just starting out there are some blogging terms that may seem a bit confusing, so I’ll try and make it easy for you: